Anthony Cox (producer): Biography

 Cox and Kyoko contacted Yoko Ono after the death of Lennon in 1980, without revealing their location.
-Subsequently, Ono agreed not to actively attempt to locate her daughter, although she still desired to make contact.
+Subsequently, Ono agreed not to actively attempt to locate her daughter, although she stated her desire to make contact.
 In 1994, when she was 31, Kyoko decided to re-establish her contact with Ono and the two have maintained their relationship since then.

-In 1985, in an autobiographical documentary film, Vain Glory Cox discussed his experiences with the Lennons, with the Church of the Living Word, and with life on the run.
+In 1985, in an autobiographical documentary film, Vain Glory, Cox discussed his experiences with the Lennons, with the Church of the Living Word, and with life on the run.
 The film credits Kyoko as co-producer.